Bridging the Gap Between Simulated and Real Network Data Using Transfer Learning: Acknowledgments

 In addition to the previous manual configurations, we also test our approach using automated fine-tuning approaches from the state-of-the-art.
 These do not require manually deciding which blocks to freeze, fine-tune, or retrain, reducing trial-and-error:

-\begin{itemize} \item Autofreeze~\cite{liu2021autofreeze}: This method consists of loading all donor weights and setting them as trainable.
-During training, blocks whose weight gradients fall under a threshold are frozen, allowing weights to be adjusted while minimizing computational costs. \item L2-SP~\cite{pmlr-v80-li18a}: This method consists of adding a regularization term in the loss function involving the L2-distance between the receiver and donor weights.
+\begin{itemize} \item Autofreeze~\cite{liu2021autofreeze}: This method begins by loading all donor weights and setting them as trainable.
+During training, blocks whose weight gradients fall under a threshold are frozen, minimizing computational costs. \item L2-SP~\cite{pmlr-v80-li18a}: This method consists of adding a regularization term in the loss function involving the L2-distance between the receiver and donor weights.
 This guides the learning of the receiver model and is more effective at avoiding overfitting than the standard L2 regularization. \item GTOT-Tuning~\cite{zhang2022fine}: A more advanced version of L2-SP meant for Graph Neural Networks (GNNs).
-Instead of comparing weights, it measures the differences between node embeddings after the MPA using the Masked Wasserstein Distance (MWD).
-The mask in the MWD allows it to incorporate relational information. \end{itemize}
+Instead of comparing weights, it compares node embeddings after the MPA using the Masked Wasserstein Distance, which incorporates relational information. \end{itemize}